-PROFESSIONAL M.B.A.
-INTERNATIONAL ELECTIVE COURSE LIST
+PROFESSIONAL MASTER OF BUSINESS ADMINISTRATION INTERNATIONAL ELECTIVE COURSE LIST

-Note: The courses listed are not offered every term.
-These courses satisfy the Professional M.B.A. degree requirement to take at least one elective course with an international business focus.
+The courses listed are not offered every term.
+These courses satisfy the P.M.B.A. program requirement to take at least one elective course with an international business focus.
 Students who participate in the International Program courses need to plan accordingly as they cannot be concurrently enrolled in the same module at an international partner school program and at Cox for a campus-based course.
 For more information on the International Program courses, students should visit www.cox.smu.edu/web/global-programs/professional-mba.